daincredibleholg/yawab/readme.txt

 This is a plugin that adds an author box to the end of your posts, showing off the authors name, description, website link and gravatar powered avatar.

+As of version 1.2 the following input boxes were removed: aim/yim/jabber, and the following input boxes were added: twitter/facebook/google+/linkedin

 == Frequently Asked Questions ==

 = Will there ever be more options added? =